rdplus2015/resources/backend/java/12_oop_polymorphism.md

 - **Actual type** = run-time → which version of the method is executed.
   - Compilation → depends on the **reference type**.
   - Runtime → depends on the **actual type of the object**.
+- Polymorphism of type allow you to put multiple subtypes in the same collection and process them in a loop.

 ### **Type Polymorphism vs. Object Polymorphism**